John-Nagle/lslutils/work/vehicleinfomsgs.md

 The pos/rpos/regioncorner set of data is the way all positions will be represented.

+**name** is the name of the door.
+Objects with more than one door must return this.

 **error**, if present, means something went wrong.
 Meanings for error strings are not defined here.
 If **error** is not present, the request was executed.

 **msg**, if present, is a message for users.
 It doesn't indicate an error; it can be a welcome message.

 **doortype**, if present, is the type of door.
-Meaning is not defined here.
+Meaning is not defined yet.
+May need to distinguish between the rear door on a truck, the cab doors, the hood, and the gas cap.

-    {"request" : "open", "serial" : INTEGER, "id", KEY }
+    {"request" : "open", "serial" : INTEGER, "id", KEY, "name" : STRING }

 is a request to open the door.
-The reply is the same as for **status**.
+The reply is the same as for **status**. **name** is only required if there is more than one door associated with the UUID.

     {"request" : "close", "serial" : INTEGER, "id", KEY } does what you think it does.